mesadhan/laravel-event-stream-sample/readme.md

-# Laravel-Event Stream- Server Send Event
+# Laravel-Event Stream- Server Send Events
 Server-Sent Events is a web API for subscribing to a data stream sent by a server.
 This opens up a network request to the server so we can stream.
 Think of it like a Promise that never resolves.